This question type can be used in a digital test only.

 Bonus

-This marks the question as a bonus question, which means the number of points awarded with this question will be counted until the maximum amount of points achievable for this assignment is reached.
-The points of the bonus question are not included in the maximum amount of points that can be achieved for the assignment If the student answers the question incorrectly, this will not be detracted from the number of points and the mark.
+This marks the question as a bonus question, which means that its points are not included in the maximum amount of points achievable for that assignment.
+If a student answers the question incorrectly, this will not be detracted from the number of points and the mark.
+However, when awarding points, it is possible to achieve more points that the maximum points achievable for the assignment.

 -